joachimschaaf/dockerdemo/README.md

     docker tag demo-<My_Userid>/myimage hub.1worldsync.de/demo-<My_Userid>/myimage
     docker push hub.1worldsync.de/demo-<My_Userid>/myimage

 *Q: does every tag get a new image id?
 How to check?
-How to delete a tag?*
+How to delete a tag and how is that different from deleting an image?*

 ## Start a container